rrunix/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: Constraint propagation allows our brute force algorithm to prune the combinatorial tree so the algorithm can act in a more optimal manner, in some cases, it allows us to to compute some problems in a reasonable amount of time that otherwise would require a non feasible amount of time.

+   In the naked twins strategy, when we have 2 boxes with the same 2 possible values in a given unit, these values are blocked, so we can remove that possible values from the other boxes of that unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The constraint propagation in the diagonal sudoku problem is the same as in the normal sudoku but extending our list of units to include the two diagonals.
+   By applying the constraints over and over (combined with DFS), we reduce the size of the combinatorial tree dramatically and we will eventually get a solution (if there is a solution)

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame